-After typing in your link details, select a Category and Target for your link …
+Select a Category and Target for the new link …

-(Categories & Target area – Add New Link screen)
+(Categories & Target fields – Add New Link)

-In the Categories section, select one of the link categories you have already added, or click on ’+ Add New Category’ to create a new category link.
+In the Categories section, select a link category you’ve already added, or click on the ‘+ Add New Category’ link to create a new category.

-Next, select a target frame radio button for your link in the Target section.
-This lets you specify how your link should open when visitors click on it:
+Also, select a target frame for your link in the Target section by choosing one of the radio buttons.
+This lets you specify how you want your link to open when visitors click on it:

-- _blank means that when visitors click on the link, a new, separate browser window will open up to display the information for that link.
-This allows your visitors to see the information without leaving your site
+- _blank means that when visitors click on the link, a new, separate web browser window will open up to display the content associated with the link.
+This allows your visitors to access the information without leaving your page

 - _top opens links at the top level of the frame system if you’re using frames.
-If you don’t use frames, or if you don’t know what frames are, then ignore this option.
+Don’t worry about this option if you don’t use frames, or if you don’t know what frames are.

 Link Relationship XFN

-This section provides some additional link functionality …
+This area provides some additional link functionality …

-Link Relationship (XFN) – XFN stands for XML Friends Network – lets you define your relationship to the linked person.
-For example, if you work with Logan Jones and you link to his blog, you would probably tick co-worker or colleague.
+Link Relationship (XFN) – XFN (XML Friends Network) is a way to define your relationship with the linked person.
+For example, if you work with Daniel Jones and you link to his blog, you would probably check co-worker or colleague.

-XFN relationships are optional.
-You can leave everything in this section blank and all your links will work just fine.
-XFN makes your links more understandable to some sites and search engines that use this information.
+XFN relationships are optional for WordPress links.
+You can leave everything in this section blank and your links will still work.
+XFN makes your links more understandable to some websites and search engines that use this information.

 rel – This field specifies the ‘rel’ attribute that will be assigned to your link.
-The rel attribute is used to define the relationship between the current document and the linked document.
+The rel attribute specifies a relationship between the current document and the linked document.
 For example, if you don’t want search engines to follow your link, enter nofollow into this field.
-Other ‘rel’ attributes include author, start, help, index, etc. Separate multiple ‘rel’ keywords with spaces.
+Other ‘rel’ attributes include author, help, index, start, etc. Separate multiple ‘rel’ keywords with spaces.

-The last section allows you to specify Advanced features for your links (some themes will ignore this.
-You can leave these fields empty unless you have a reason to use them) …
+The last section lets you enter Advanced features for your links (You can leave these fields empty unless you have a reason to use them) …

 - Image Address: Specify an image to be displayed with the link.
-To use this feature, add the URL of your image and make sure that your image is small (around 16×16 like a favicon).
+To use this feature, add an image URL and make sure that your image is small (around 16×16 like a favicon).

-- RSS Address: If your theme allows it, the link’s RSS feed can display next to your link.
+- RSS Address: If your theme allows it, the RSS feed associated with the link can be displayed next to your links.

 - Notes: Add notes about the link in this section for your own internal reference.

-- Rating: Add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).
+- Rating: You can add a rating score to the link if you would like to sort links by rating (see the ‘Links’ widget section below).

-Enter information in the above fields or just leave this section ignore this section.
+Type in your information in the above fields or just leave this section blank.

-When you have finished adding information about your link, click on the Add Link button to save your new link …
+When you are done adding your new link information, click on Add Link to save your new link …

 (Click on Add Link to update your link settings)

-Note: If you tick Keep this link private, the link will not be visible in your Links section …
+Note: If you tick Keep this link private, your link will not be visible when links are displayed on your site …

-Making a link private allows you to toggle its visibility on and off without deleting it (this is useful if you want your link to display during certain periods and hide it after it’s no longer required) …
+Making a link private allows you to toggle link visibility on or off without deleting it (this is useful if you would like the link to display during certain times and hide it afterwards) …

-To view a list of all the links you have added, select Links > All Links in the WP dashboard menu …
+To view all the links you have created, choose Links > All Links in the navigation menu …

-This loads the ‘Links’ screen in your browser.
-The list of links displays all your links and link information (e.g. link URL, link categories, rating, etc.) …
+You will be taken to the ‘Links’ screen.
+The Links table displays all your links and link information (e.g. link URL, categories, visibility, etc.) …

-Tip: To view additional options in the list of links, click on the ‘Screen Options’ tab at the top of your screen …
+Tip: To display additional fields in the table of links, click on the ‘Screen Options’ tab near the top of the screen …

-Display/hide information on your Links table by selecting/deselecting their check boxes …
+Enable/disable fields on your table of links by ticking/unticking their check boxes …

 Editing Your Link Information

-To edit a link in the Link Manager, select Links > All Links in your dashboard menu to bring up your links table …
+To edit links, choose Links > All Links in the dashboard navigation menu to bring up the links page …

-Select the link you want to edit and click on Edit to bring up the link’s information …
+Locate the link you want to edit and click on Edit to bring up the item’s link information …

 After you’re done editing the link, you can:

-- Click the Update Link button to save your link details,
+- Click on Update Link to save your link details,

-- Click on Visit Link to see your link and make sure that you have set up your link’s URL correctly (the link will open in a new window),
+- Click on Visit Link to see your link and make sure that you have set up your link’s URL correctly (your link will open up in a new window),

-- Click Delete to delete the link from your link table …
+- Click Delete to remove the link …

 (Edit Link: Update Link button)